 Our past students have told us that oral feedback and explanations were extremely helpful in their QLTS OSCE preparation.
 Our case and matter analysis mock therefore includes written and oral components, with direct feedback and one-on-one discussion via a video call with our expert tutors to analyse your written submission and help you develop your SQE case and matter analysis skills.

 All our SQE mock stations are offered on our custom-built Superexam platform which is designed to mirror the SQE assessments, giving you the best opportunity to practice in realistic scenarios so that you know exactly what to expect when you sit the SQE.
 Our skills lectures are based on an in-depth understanding of the individual assessments through first-hand experience, as we have already taken and passed the equivalent QLTS assessments.
 Our training service also incorporates legal skills video workshops and practice questions for specific SQE2 stations.
 The Superexam platform is built in a flexible modular format, to work around your unique experience, schedule, and budget.

-- You can choose the date and time and area of law for each mock.
+- You can choose the date, time and area of law for each SQE2 mock.

 - You can book individual SQE mock exams priced at £70-£120.

 - You can also avail of discounts on bulk purchases.

-We understand that the preparation requirements of each candidate is unique, so we have designed our SQE online school to be easily tailored to your specific needs.
+We understand that the preparation requirements of each candidate, especially a foreign lawyer, is unique, so we have designed our SQE online school to be easily tailored to your specific needs.
 We are happy to recommend certain SQE2 mocks or combinations, so feel free to reach out to us for further advice.